codywong/candystore/README.md

 candystore
 =========
+***SMTP server information is commented out. please provide config information
+***or uncomment lines 521-524

 Members:
-Cody Wong		998217503		g2areo
+Cody Wong		998217503
-Amelia Gao 	1001041810
+Amelia g2areo 	1001041810

-A basic website for a candy store with two types of users:
+A basic website for a private candy store with two types of users:
 *note: designed as a private candy store - only admin can create new users

 Admin:  (user: admin           pass: admin)